cillyk/GE1-Assignment/readme.md

 # Description of the project

-*Proposal*

 A futuristic fish tank that acts as a music visualizer

-I wish to create a futuristic fish tank in unity.
- - There will be fish to be inside the fish tank moving around the tank on ranomly generated path.
+ - There are fish to be inside the fish tank moving around the tank on ranomly generated path.
- - Music will be playing.
+ - Music plays and this can be any song the user decides on.
- - The the lighting and colours will change in beat with the music.
+ - The lighting and colours of the tank will change in beat with the music.
- - There will be music visualisers around the fihs tank.
+ - Thereare music visualisers around the fish tank.
- - The tank will be decorated randomly on every start of the project.
+ - The tank is decorated randomly on every start of the project.
- - There will be a Fish you can cantrol to move around the tank and view it in first person with water like physics.
+ - There is be a Fish you can cantrol y pressing E and then you can move around the tank and view it in first person with water like physics.

 # Instructions for use